geekiam/blog/content/posts/are-all-systems-broken.md

 We are supposedly lead to believe that a Nation, is group or collection of people sharing a common immutable ethnicity, shared language, history, bloodline, culture, character, habits, traditions, customs and manners.

+The modern state, in order to attain the degree of cultural homogeneity to permit political heterogeneity, had to condense sufficient cultural power to make the act of coercion relatively risk-free.
+Sections of the population regarded as posing a potential risk had to be made to conform to a state-driven and elite-driven model of cultural and moral normality.

+The state, has taken over some of the normative goal-setting that religion had previously performed.
+In exchange, citizenship offers access to political power and *freedoms*.

+It is a fallacy that all people living in between a defined set geographical coordinates will all want to identify